victorabarros/nsq-service-self-driven/article/article_Intro_to_NSQ.md

 ## NSQ setup

 To setup a docker-compose.yml with the NSQ services is extremely simple, the documentations already made this for us.
+Don't forget to mirror the nsqd and nsqadmin ports to use localhost.
 [docker-compose.yml NSQ services](https://nsq.io/deployment/docker.html#using-docker-compose).

 And now already is possible to watch the nsqadmin on `http://localhost:4171/`.

 With the admin service you can watch the topics, channels and queue counters.